 A new tank may take many months before it reaches a good level of bioactivity.

 Do Bettas Need A Filter

-Using a filter in your betta tank will be beneficial for many reasons, even though betta fish don’t actually need a filter.
+Using a filter in your betta tank is beneficial for many reasons, even though betta fish don’t actually need a filter.
 If we have a quick look at what a filter will do for your betta tank, you will have a better understanding of its benefits:

-- Filters will keep your betta fish safe from water born diseases.
+- Filters will keep your betta fish safe from water-borne diseases.
 They will also help to reduce stress by removing toxins such as ammonia and nitrite, which are harmful to your bettas.